thrassos/insight-api/README.md

 # *insight API*

-*insight API* is an open-source bitcoin blockchain  REST and websocket API.
+*insight API* is an open-source bitmark blockchain  REST and websocket API.
 Insight API runs in NodeJS and use LevelDB for storage.

-*Insight API* allows to develop bitcoin related applications such as wallets that require certain information from the blockchain that bitcoind does not provide.
+*Insight API* allows to develop bitmark related applications such as wallets that require certain information from the blockchain that bitmarkd does not provide.

 A blockchain explorer front-end have been developed to top of *Insight API*, it can be downloaded at [Github Insight Repository](https://github.com/bitpay/insight).